chakradharavarma/scala-react/README.md

-# React Version of the Scala Website
+# React Version of the Scala Website . #test

 To start:
 ```